Tirik8/BotForBuiness/README.md

 # Start bot
-1. create .env file with BOT_API_KEY or pass the parametet as an argument
+1. Create .env file with BOT_API_KEY or pass the parametet as an argument
-2. download all librares from requierements.txt
+2. Download all librares from requierements.txt
+3. Download and run Redis
-3. if you with .env file: enter command -> python main.py
+4. If you with .env file: enter command -> python main.py
 else: enter command -> python main.py [your bot token]
 # TODO
 ---30%--- TODO: database with SQLalchemy ORM (async) [subscribes, price list, messages, users, users configs]?